 – Advised the State Attorney-General of Sarawak on the scope of Sarawak’s territorial sea and continental shelf; and associated petroleum exploration rights of the State.

 – Advised a southern African State on its land and maritime boundary claims and associated treaty issues.

 – Advised a north African State on its land boundary claims.

-– Advised an East African State on boundary issues, EEZ issues, tax issues and oil and gas concessions.
+– Advised an East African State on territorial boundaries, EEZ, and oil & gas concessions.

-– Represented a private client in an ad hoc shipping arbitration: involved, inter alia, the Exclusive Economic Zone regime established by UNCLOS, and the content of the State’s rights within this Zone.
+– Represented a private client in an ad hoc shipping arbitration: involving, e.g., the EEZ regime established by UNCLOS, and the content of the State’s rights within the EEZ.

-– Re-drafted Terms of Business for the Port of Salalah: involved consideration of relevant commercial and environmental law and 14 maritime treaties (UNCLOS and IMO Conventions).
+– Re-drafted Terms of Business for Port of Salalah: involved commercial and environmental law and 14 maritime treaties (UNCLOS and IMO Conventions).

 – Advised a multinational corporation on the UNEP Basel Convention on the Control of Transboundary Movements of Hazardous Waste.